soulsmods/Paramdex/README.md

 Maximum | The maximum acceptable value
-Increment | How much to increase or decrease the value per step SortID | An arbitrary number that determines display ordering of fields
+Increment | How much to increase or decrease the value per step SortID | An arbitrary number that determines display ordering of fields UnkB8 | An optional new string of unknown purpose; appears to be an identifier.
+UnkC0 | An optional new string of unknown purpose; appears to be a param type.
+UnkC8 | An optional new string of unknown purpose; appears to be a display string.

 Any elements not provided will be given sensible default values based on the field's type.
 Default, Minimum, Maximum, and Increment are always specified as floats, so they are not meaningful for array types.
 ```xml